FAQs for Accessory Units and Renting

 • Utilities- A single-family dwelling with an IADU may have separate meters for water, gas, and electricity utility service.
 Each utility meter shall be in the property owner's name and the property owner shall be responsible for payment of all utilities.

-• Not for Short-Term Rental- An IADU shall not be used as a Short-Term Rental and shall only be rented for a term of not less than 30 days.
+• Not for Short-Term Rental- An IADU shall not be used as a Short-Term Rental and shall be rented only for a term of not less than 30 days.

 • Home Occupation- A home occupation may be located in an IADU but shall be restricted to a home office or use which does not generate customer traffic, and the IADU resident shall obtain the approval of the property owner.